modelscope/data-juicer/README.md

 - **Systematic & Reusable**: Empowering users with a systematic library of reusable [config recipes](configs) and [OPs](docs/Operators.md), designed to function independently of specific datasets, models, or tasks.

 - **Data-in-the-loop**: Allowing detailed data analyses with an automated report generation feature for a deeper understanding of your dataset.
-Coupled with real-time multi-dimension automatic evaluation capabilities, it supports a feedback loop at multiple stages in the LLM development process.
+Coupled with timely multi-dimension automatic evaluation capabilities, it supports a feedback loop at multiple stages in the LLM development process.

 - **Comprehensive Processing Recipes**: Offering tens of [pre-built data processing recipes](configs/data_juicer_recipes/README.md) for pre-training, SFT, en, zh, and more scenarios.